peymanvahidi/nanoplm/README.md

 nanoplm data get-yaml
 ```

-You'll get a params.yaml and dvc.yaml files.
+>You'll get [this](#data-preparation-yaml) params.yaml and dvc.yaml files.
 Just edit the params.yaml if you want.

 > We're using DVC under the hood, so you can track your data version.

-[This](#data-preparation-yaml) is the YAML file you get for data preparation.

 ### 2. Prepare your data